Introduction

 and output_time_step

-, lines 14-16) we define parameters of the Lorenz system (sigma
+) we define the Lorenz system's parameters (sigma

 , rho